1.1 Understanding Records in Skyvia Data Integration

 Skyvia pricing plans are based on the number of records processed per month.
 This includes:

-• Data & Control Flows: All successfully processed rows in Target components, except those using cache or log connections.
+Data and Control Flows: All successfully processed rows in Target components, except those using cache or log connections.

 For a complete breakdown, check the links below.